Brokers Last Fact-Checked: 28 April 2026 · 8 min read

 Interactive Brokers Ireland — Honest Review

 IBKR is the broker most experienced Irish ETF investors eventually end up at.
-Lowest FX in the market (0.002%), Central Bank of Ireland regulated, every UCITS ETF you've ever heard of, and an Irish-specific tax statement that breaks each disposal down for Form 11 (you still file the return yourself — IBKR doesn't submit to Revenue).
+Lowest FX in the market (0.002%), Central Bank of Ireland regulated, every UCITS ETF you've ever heard of, and the most granular per-disposal Activity Statement of any broker here to feed your Form 11 (it's a global FIFO report, not an Irish-specific one — you still do the Exit Tax maths and file the return yourself).
 The catch: the platform is built for traders, not for someone who just wants to buy VWCE every month.
 Here's the honest take.

 Not financial advice.
 The information on etf.ie is for educational purposes only and does not constitute financial, tax, or investment advice.
 ETF investing involves risk, including the possible loss of capital.
 Tax rules may change — always verify current Revenue guidance and consult a qualified financial adviser or tax professional before making investment decisions.